ikerlorente11/counters/FUNCTIONAL_SPEC.md

 14. Users can undo a same-day reset to restore counter values from the topbar menu.
 15. Users can navigate to the home screen by tapping the app title or the Home item in the topbar menu.
 16. Users can schedule a daily reminder notification to update their counters (requires a development build).
+17. Users can adjust tap sound volume and vibration strength for counter +/- button feedback from the side menu.
+18. Users can change the UI element scale (text and counter card size) across five steps (xs, sm, md, lg, xl) from the accessibility section of the side menu.

 ## Validation and input rules